 Companies that know how to run a mentorship program are bound to have a good reputation in their industry and among job seekers.
 Statistics show that younger workers value organizations that invest in them and offer growth opportunities.
 And LinkedIn has identified mentorship programs as the top area of focus in L&D for 2023.

-For organizations that want to attract top talent, a mentoring program that promises access to growth and development can be a key selling point for candidates.
+For organizations that want to attract top talent, a mentoring program that promises access to growth and development can be a key selling point for candidates and is one of the top mentoring goal examples you should include in your planning.

 SMART Suggestion: To offer custom development plans for employees all by 2025.